tudelft-cs4200/2021/project/ms1/lab3.md

 ### Preliminaries

-#### GitHub Repository
+#### GitLab Repository

-We provide you with a template for this assignment in the `assignment3` branch.
+We provide you with a template for this assignment in the `assignment3-template` branch.
 See the [Git documentation](/documentation/git.html#template) on how to check out this branch.

 ### Anatomy of a Spoofax Project